-- 2.2 The SPA's accounting policies are the specific principles, conventions, rules and practices that are applied in the production and presentation of the ARA. - 2.3 These policies are disclosed as the first note to the accounts.
-A copy of the proposed policies for 2023/24 is included at Appendix A. - 2.4 Unless there are major changes to accounting rules and regulation, accounting policies do not change significantly between years because the accounts would not be comparable from one year to the next. - 2.5 There are no proposed changes from the accounting policies used to prepare the ARA from the previous financial year.
+- 2.2 The Authority's accounting policies are the specific principles, conventions, rules and practices that are applied in the production and presentation of the ARA. - 2.3 These policies are disclosed as the first note to the accounts.
+A copy of the proposed policies for 2024/25 is included at Appendix A. - 2.4 Unless there are major changes to accounting rules and regulation, accounting policies do not change significantly between years.
+This also ensures the accounts are comparable from one year to the next. - 2.5 There is a minor change to note 1.3 segmental reporting.
+The divisions used in the monthly budget management reporting have been updated to reflect the change in reporting structure used for financial reporting during the year.
+There are no other proposed changes from the accounting policies used to prepare the ARA from the previous financial year.